-they are intended for; whether they are related to other literacies, i.e. whether they include the development of critical digital literacy (media, information); how they are financed and whether they are sustainable; and finally, how we can classify them.
+Where possible, we have tried to establish: What key competencies are being developed and prioritized by these programs; who are the main providers of the program; which target groups they are intended for; whether they are related to other literacies, i.e. whether they include the development of critical digital literacy (media, information); how they are financed and whether they are sustainable; and finally, how can we classify them.